Israel and Hamas agree prisoner swap to free Shalit

 "It's possible that this window of opportunity would have closed for good and we never would have brought Gilad home."

-The ordeal of Shalit, a fresh-faced corporal, transfixed Israel after the tank gunner was captured by militants who tunnelled their way out of Gaza and then forced him back over the border.
+The ordeal of Shalit, a fresh-faced corporal, transfixed Israel after the tank gunner was captured by militants who tunneled their way out of Gaza and then forced him back over the border.

 He was 19 at the time and had begun his mandatory three-year army service nearly a year earlier.